-In this article we look at what is personal growth, why you need it and we discover how simplicity makes space for learning and self-development.
-Join the free 30-day Personal Growth Challenge to explore your own mindset, values and habits and how these support you for a meaningful life.
+In this article we look at the relationship between minimalism and personal growth.
+I’ll share some ways that I think minimalism supports self-improvement.
+There’s also a free 30-day Personal Growth Challenge to explore your own mindset, values and habits and how these support you for a meaningful life.

 WHY IS PERSONAL GROWTH IMPORTANT AND HOW TO GET STARTED